Bandar Siyada

 Qaw (Qaw), also known as Bandar Siyada, is a populated place in the northeastern Bari region of Somalia.

 Qaw is situated in the Bosaso District of the autonomous Puntland region.
-The town was founded by the Wabeeneeye subclan of the Majeerteen.
+The town was founded by the subclan of the Majeerteen, Maxamud Maxamed Harti.
 It hosts the main base of the Puntland Maritime Police Force.

 For a while after the Somali civil war, it became a hub for smuggling, but since the establishment of the Puntland base in 2010, it has been relatively stable.

 History

 Before Somalia Independence

 The main inhabitants of Bandar Siyada are the Somali Majeerteen clan.
 Prior to Somalia's independence, the Majeerteen clan lived in the western end of the town, including today's Bali region.
 On the other hand, the Warsangali clan, a close relative of the Majeerteen, lived west of the Majeerteen settlement area, and a small number of them also lived in Bandar Siyada.

-The book "La Migiurtinia Ed Il Territorio Del Nugál" says the following about Qaw in early 1925: "The population is made up of Wabeeneeye and a few Warsangeli, being of reer Dubeis.
-The Wabeeneeye are divided into 5 reer: Reer Idris Arrale, Arrale Egal, Ali Suber, Idris Ali, Dub.
-Head of the Wabeeneeye is Abdalla Abduraman, known as Abdalla Jungasi but, for the King, the actual head of the country is Ali Gure belonging to the royal family.
-The population of Bender Ziada amounts to approximately 400 people.
-There are three forts in the village, two of which belong to the reer Idris Ali and one to the reer Dub, five houses and two masonry mosques, and about 200 huts.
+The book "La Migiurtinia Ed Il Territorio Del Nugál" says the following about Qaw in early 1925: "The population is made up of majerteen and a few Warsangeli, beings of reer Dubeis descent.
+The majeerteen are divided into 5 reer: Reer macawiye Ismail, macawiye Egal, Ali Suber, Idris Ali, and Dub.
+The head of the macawiye is Abdalla Abduraman, also known as Abdalla Jungasi.
+But for the King, the actual head of the country is Ali Gure, as he belongs to the royal family.
+The population of Bandar Siyada amounts to approximately 400 people.
+There are three forts in the village, two of which belong to the reer Idris macawiye and one to the reer Dub, five houses and two masonry mosques, and about 200 huts.
 Drinking water comes from a single well located about 200 meters from the town."

-In 1948, the British government proposed to the Italian government that Bandar Siyada should be included in British Somaliland, which was supported by the United States and France, but the Soviet Union government rejected the proposal, claiming that the Italian government had already relinquished its rights to the land.
+In 1948, the British government proposed to the Italian government that Bandar Siyada should be included in British Somaliland, which was supported by the United States and France.
+But the Soviet Union government rejected the proposal, claiming that the Italian government had already relinquished its rights to the land.